vnpy/vnpy/README_ENG.md

     main()
 ```

-Open CMD in that directory (hold Shift->click right mouse button->open command window/PowerShell here) and then run the following command to start VN Trader.
+Open CMD in that directory (hold Shift->click right mouse button->open command window/PowerShell here) and then run the following command to start Veighna Trader.

     python run.py